Eufy Smart Lock Touch Wi-Fi

 - Can set up temporary codes

 Eufy’s been on a tear in the smart home market over the last year.
-So far, its line of products have proven to strike a balance between features, performance, and price.
-The company has tackled everything from robot vacuums to security cameras.
+So far, its line of products have proven to strike a balance between features, performance, and price as the company has tackled everything from robot vacuums to security cameras.
 Now, Eufy’s breaking into the world of smart locks.

 Enter the Eufy Security Smart Lock Touch, which looks like it means business.
-What’s a bit surprising is its price, which at $250 seems like a bold statement for a company that has taken pride in budget pricing for many of its devices.
-Is it worth that premium?
+What’s a bit surprising is its price, which at a hefty $250 seems like a bold statement for a company that has taken pride in budget pricing for many of its devices.
+Is it worth that premium price?

 Here’s the first thing you should know.
 To use Eufy’s smart lock, you’re going to have to replace the entirety of your existing deadlock.
 I wasn’t too thrilled by this, because it means replacing my existing set of keys.
 Even if you’re versed in installing smart locks, like myself, you may find the installation process tedious.